mik3caprio/food-fiddle/README.md

 ### Getting Started

-Check out the Github wiki link in the right sidebar on this page, it contains some background and several pages worth of content and research done so far on the problem, and we highly recommend reading through it first.
+Check out the Github wiki link in the right sidebar of the repository's home page, it contains much background and several pages worth of content and research done so far on the problem, we highly recommend reading through it first.

 Each folder in the repository should contain a README file that explains more about naming conventions, standards, and other best practices for collecting,